Road America, 27 Jul 1968

 - McLaren M4B [200-26B?]
 (Martin Sellers): Sold to Martin Sellers (Columbus, OH) for Formula B in 1968.
 The sale was arranged by Chuck Dietrich (Sandusky, OH) who had run a M4A in 1967 and was now buying a new car for himself as well.
 Dietrich and Sellers ran together as a team in 1968.
 Retained by Sellers for 1969 but he had engine troubles through that season and after that only raced the car rarely.
 In the 1990s, he brought the car out again for historic racing and ran at Sears Point with the SCCA in 1997.
 More recently a member of the CSRG.
 Chassis 200-26 is a very rare 1960s racing car that has only had one owner from new.

 - LeGrand Mk 7A (Jerry Entin): A new car replacing the original works Mk 7 sold to Don Richardson, and shaken down by Bruce Eglinton at Whitman stadium June 1968 where he crashed and was badly burnt.
-While Eglinton recovered in hospital, Jerry Entin did a deal with LeGrand to race this rebuilt second car in return for a loan of engine and gearbox.
-The car was built up with a stock Chevrolet Camaro engine, fitted with 48mm Weber carbs by Al Bartz, and a ZF gearbox acquired by Entin from Carroll Shelby.
-The car used Formula B brakes, and Formula B rear hubs.
-It was then taken to Road America for the Badger "200" on 27 July 1968, but the the timing gear broke before the race, and Entin did not start.
+The car was rebuilt and loaned to Jerry Entin, fitted with his Chevrolet engine and ZF gearbox, and taken to Road America for the Badger "200" on 27 July 1968, but the timing gear broke before the race, and Entin did not start.
 Entin won a National at Riverside in August and two Regionals later in the year.
 Dick Guldstrand took over the car for the Laguna Seca 'Pro' race in October and it was then driven by Rex Ramsey at the ARRC, and at the Monaco International Trophy in New Zealand at the end of December.
 Ramsey continued to drive the car in 1969, winning three SCCA Nationals but was well off the pace in Pro races.
-The car was last seen at Sears Point in June 1969.
-Subsequent history unknown.
+It was then shared by Chuck Elliott and Bruce Eglinton in SCCA Regionals and Nationals respectively in 1970 and 1971.
+Then sold to Mal Patterson (San Jose, CA), who entered it for the Pro race at Laguna Seca 7 May 1972, but does not appear to have raced it very often.
+It was then sold to Ken Owen (Union City, CA) and used in local SCCA racing in 1975 and 1976.
+Then sold to Skip Pack (Hollister, CA) and Dennis McLaughlin , who autocrossed the car in the late 1970s and early 1980s before they sold it to Butch Gilbert in October 2009.
+Sold to John F Boxhorn (Mukwonago, Wisconsin) in October 2010, and restored during 2011 and 2012.
+Sold to David Zavetsky (Wellesboro, PA) in 2019.
+See full history: LeGrand Mk 7 002.

 - Cooper T76 [T75 F2-4-65] (John R Babchek): New to Tyrrell Racing Organisation for John Surtees to race in F2 in 1965.
 Raced later in the season by Bob Bondurant and Chris Amon.
-To Reg Howell (Dayton, OH) May 1966 to be used in F/SCCA.
-Sold to Dick Leppla (Cleveland Hgts, OH), fitted with a Cosworth twin cam and Colotti T46 5-speed gearbox and entered in Formula B events for David Dours (Hudson, OH) in 1967.
+To Reg Howell (Dayton, OH) May 1966 to be used in SCCA racing.
+Sold to Dick Leppla (Cleveland Hgts, OH), fitted with a Cosworth twin cam and Colotti T46 5-speed gearbox and entered in Formula B events for David Dours (Hudson, OH) in 1967, but described by them as a T76.
 It was one of the quickest FB cars in the east of the US at the start of 1967 and Dours won at Cumberland in May but it was no match for Chuck Dietrich's brand new McLaren M4A in Central Division.
 Later fitted with a Vegantune engine and won at Mid-Ohio in September.
 To John R. Babchek (Romulus, MI) for CenDiv Formula B from 1968 to 1970.
-He advertised the car in June 1970 as an "ex-Surtees team car" with Vegantune engine.
+He advertised the car in June 1970 as an "ex-Surtees team car" with Vegantune engine, and again in April 1974 when it was just described as a T76 rolling chassis .
 History unknown until bought by Murray Batson (Australia) in 1979.
 Then via Bruce Sutton 1981 and Murray Richards (Murrumbeena, Victoria) 1992 to Bob Harborow (Camberwell, Victoria) 1994.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.